 - herpes simplex 2 (HSV-2), or genital herpes, which generally affects the genitals

 Both HSV-1 and HSV-2 can occur on the face or the genitals.
-People can contract both herpes viruses through bodily fluids, including genital fluids and saliva.
+People can encounter both herpes viruses through bodily fluids, including genital fluids and saliva.

 Once someone has the virus, the symptoms can flare up from time to time for the rest of their life.
 While the sores can be uncomfortable and even painful, they are not usually dangerous for otherwise healthy adults.